smarigowda/cypress-udemy-course/README.md

 ## Browser Events

 Cypress can listen to browser events.
-We can get the `text` of alert or conirm popups and validate them.
+We can get the `text` of alert or the text of conirm popups and validate them.

 ## Child Tabs